jonathclee/OCES4303_ML_ocean/README.md

 NOTE: I happen to be using some data relevant to ocean science, otherwise the "Ocean Science" bit is neither here nor there.

-Material mostly in the notebooks.
+Material mostly in the notebooks, but some are in the lecture slides themselves (mostly the theory parts).
 At least three known ways of running these:

 1) On your computer, by downloading the pack (there should be a green "code" button near the top right of this page, click it and there should be "download")